 If you are interested in applying for a Bachelor’s programme in Mechanical Engineering but have no or limited basic skills in technical drawing and CAAD, we recommend you take the technical drawing and CAAD pre-course.
 The course is also open to future Aviation, Systems Engineering and Transportation Systems students.

-First year Bachelor’s students who wish to participate in the International Profile who have failed to achieve the required B2 level in the Online English assessment test or who would like to consolidate their existing B2-level skills, have the opportunity to take the “Preparation Course English for International Profile Level B2 (PreIP)” in the spring semester and then retake the English assessment test at the end of the semester.
+First-year BA students who wish to sign up for the International Profile and who have not reached the required B2 level in the Online English Placement Test (OET), or wish to consolidate their B2 level, can attend the "Preparation Course English for International Profile Level B2 (PreIP)" in the spring semester and repeat the OET at the end of the semester.